As'ad Al Hamad

 Appendix 7: Medical Photography

 h) Cases referred to the center from one of the hospitals of Al-Sabah Specialty Health Area will be seen as a new case and thereafter evaluated by at least a registrar.
-The doctor will do the consultation, plan will be written and the referral to the dermatologist in the dermatology center in which patients are belongs to. the dermatologist at Assad alhamad center can do a service ( skin biopsy, immuno etc ) if not available at the center that patient belongs to.
+The doctor will do the consultation, plan will be written and the referral to the dermatologist in the dermatology center in which patients belong to.
+The dermatologist at Assad alhamad center can do a service (skin biopsy, immuno etc) if not available at the center that patient belongs to.
 Thereafter the patient has to be referred to the treating doctor in the patients’ residence catchments area for follow-up.

 Internal Policy for As’ad Al-Hamad Dermatology Center